 - Skeletal (voluntary) muscles are muscles that we control to move parts of our body.

 - Smooth muscle is the main type of muscle in internal organs (except for the heart).
-For example, smooth muscles in the intestines push food along as it is digested.
+For example, smooth muscles in the stomach and intestines push food along as it is digested.
 We do not control this movement.

 - Cardiac muscle is the main muscle type in the heart.